 The Racy Date

 A good old fashioned drag race can actually turn into a really exhilarating date.
 Safety is paramount so you’ll have to find a suitable location away from other drivers and pedestrians.
 Race tracks can be hired for an hour or whole days for around £185-250 depending on the size and facilities.
 If you are racing in your own cars, you’ll have to register them first but race tracks will have a selection of rally cars to choose from.
 Most drivers have a competitive streak, don’t deny you haven’t edged forward when next to someone at the lights and revved your car before taking off… Driving at higher speeds, against your girlfriend, boyfriend or even best mate is the kind of fun you have at go-karting but on a much larger scale.

 The Carpool Karaoke Date

-No matter what kind of woman you’re taking out nor how serious you are, singing along to your favourite tunes is an absolute must when a date is going south.
-Hire a car with smart technology so she can connect her phone to the car speaker system.
-Bets are, she’ll put something she loves on in the hope of impressing you and together you can duet as you drive along.
+No matter what kind of person you’re taking out nor how serious you are, singing along to your favourite tunes is an absolute must when a date is going south.
+Hire a car with smart technology so they can connect their phone to the car speaker system.
+Bets are, they’ll put something they love on in the hope of impressing you and together you can duet as you drive along.
 If your town has an interesting viewing point such as a shipping port, hill-top, light display, waterfall, airport, beach, lake or animal reserve then pull up and try to find songs that match to the sights.
 Just remember, not many people can actually sing well so don’t judge your date on their ability to carry a tune!

 The Camping Date